Apptainer / Singularity¶

 To save work for the building process, search for an image providing the right OS and necessary dependencies to support your target application, then use it as a base image and build your target application on top of it.

-First, download a Docker image that provides the Ubuntu OS and have Python and PyTorch installed already,
+First, download a Docker image that provides the Ubuntu OS and has Python and PyTorch installed already:

 Apptainer> apt-get update